Tender and Delicious Jerk Lamb prepared with a wonderful blend of spices and roasted to perfection. Serve with roasted potatoes and salad.

-A Lamb dish is found on my dinner menu at least twice or three times a month.
+A Lamb dish is found on my dinner menu plan at least twice or three times a month.
 I enjoy the taste of lean meat that is well spiced.
 Over the years, I have created tons of lamb recipes.
-Each recipe is different.
-I rarely make the same dish in a month.
+Each recipe tastes differently depending on the seasoning and the cut of the lamb.
+I also rarely make the same dish in a month.

 It is very versatile and reminds me a lot of my mixed herbs and spices blends.
 To me, this spices is a must because you never know when you are pressed for time especially when you realize that you ran out of your

-I create several herbs, and spices blends and the recipe for my Mixed Fresh Herbs is perfect for this recipe as well.
+I create several herbs, and spices blends and Noubess Hot and Spicy Sauces are perfect to spice up any meat or poultry dishes.
 I usually substitute it for the jerk seasoning and add lots of hot peppers.
-Having fresh made seasonings or marinades that are already prepared for your meals save on time.
+Having homemade seasonings or marinades for your meals can help you save on preparation and time.
 The only thing left to do is to concentrate more on side dishes which somehow I find challenging because I have difficulties making up my mind when it comes to what type of meat to cook.

 A side dish of roasted, fried or grilled meat is always an issue for me because I prefer having steamed or oven roasted veggies.
 Having two sides is not uncommon.
 I also tend to forget about portions of pasta and grains dishes as they may take longer to prepare.